 We are so excited to be partnering with our good friends over at Primal Kitchen to bring this recipe to you today!
 Their Organic Extra Virgin Olive Oil is a go-to in my kitchen – the flavor is light enough, but it still comes through ever-so-slightly!
 It is especially good for roasting veggies (like the delicata squash here) and in the amazing honey mustard dressing!
 Can’t wait for you to try it!

 If you like this salad, then you definitely have to try our Fennel Salad!!
 Another perfect option for a light lunch or flavorful side dish.
+Or if you love using farro in salad – try our Summer Grain Salad!

 What You Will Need